BrentNoorda/slfsrv/README.md

 * [slfsrv-windows.zip](https://dl.dropboxusercontent.com/u/41075/slfsrv-downloads/slfsrv-windows.zip) - for Windows users

-* [slfsrv-linux.zip](https://dl.dropboxusercontent.com/u/41075/slfsrv-downloads/slfsrv-linux.zip) - for Ubuntu Linux - *NOTE:
+* slfsrv-linux.zip - for Ubuntu Linux - *NOTE: this download no longer available because it's too hard to satisfy all linux users - just build the darn thing for yourself*
-I haven't tested this a lot, and I don't know how portable ubuntu linux portables are...*

 #### Building from source code